Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-erq2/1-episodes.md

 ## Episodes of contradiction {#episodes-of-contradiction}

-In section \ref{typical-segment} we looked into how a daily happens and what kinds of activities a daily constitutes.
+In section \ref{typical-segments} we looked into how a daily happens and what kinds of activities a daily constitutes.
 Section \ref{structural-change} linked structural change in a daily to change in kanban boards, but the question of how that change happens was left open.
 Ground will be laid for answering **ERQ2** by investigating contradictions as the source of change.
 In section \ref{contradictions} we identified four different kinds of contradictions, and in this section, occurrences of the different contradictions are exemplified through individual episodes.

 The first episode represents a primary contradiction with an immediate transformation.